 Below is a list of the various trade groups and organizations that Steamatic is actively involved in.
 It’s our belief that to best serve your community you must be a part of it.

 The Institute of Inspection Cleaning and Restoration Certification produces standards that are considered to be national standard operating procedure for most restoration services.
 Companies associated with the IICRC are dedicated to creating a higher quality standard in the restoration industry.
 Steamatic is an approved school for IICRC courses.

-- The Restoration Industry Association (RIA) is a professional association comprising more than 1,300 member organizations, representing over 20,000 cleaning and restoration professionals who specialize in the cleaning, treatment and repair of damaged buildings and their contents.
+The Restoration Industry Association is a professional association comprising more than 1,300-member organizations, representing over 20,000 restoration and cleaning professionals who specialize in the cleaning, treatment and repair of damaged buildings and their contents.
 RIA members share a commitment to professionalism through a strict Code of Ethics.
-They are also committed to improving industry standards, as well as ongoing technical research, which is conducted by the RIA's technical staff.
+They are also committed to improving industry standards, as well as ongoing technical research, which is conducted by the RIA’s technical staff.

 The Indoor Air Quality Association (IAQA) is a nonprofit, multi-disciplined organization, dedicated to promoting the exchange of indoor environmental information, through education and research, for the safety and wellbeing of the general public.